 2016 – 2017 – 97% of pupils pass the phonics screening check

 2015 – 2016 – 93% of pupils pass the phonics screening check

 Click here for some videos to help you understand our phonics programme.

 If you have any questions about the programme, please speak with our RWI Lead, Ms Palray.

 Core Book Approach

 To complement the work in phonics and to help develop an early love and understanding of books, our daily English lessons centre round a thematic core book approach.
 Children explore specific texts in depth to build their understanding of story structure and help develop new vocabulary and ideas.

-How does guided reading provide such support?
+How does Whole-Class reading provide such support?

-A teacher using a guided reading approach:
+A teacher using a Whole-Class Reading approach: